 - Commitment to the Department of Youth Corrections (for serious crimes);

 - If the juvenile is 16 and the crime is serious, he or she can be sentenced as an adult (though this is rare);

 - Placement with a relative or other suitable person;

-- Placement into custody of the Department of Social Services;
+- Placement into the custody of the Department of Human Services;

 - Commitment to a community accountability program;